Avocado Mousse with Prawns and Vinaigrette

 If you buy the prawns in their shells, you can use the shells boiled in 10fl oz (275ml) of water for 20 minutes then strained, to make a prawn stock, which gives added flavour.

-This recipes is from The Complete Illustrated Cookery Course Serves 8
+This recipe is from Delia's Complete Cookery Course.
+Serves 8

 Put 3 tablespoons of the stock and the gelatine in a bowl and stand it in a pan of simmering water.